meisben/easyEEZYbotARM/README.md

 A python and arduino controller for the EEZYbotARM Mk1 & Mk2 (Includes 3-D kinematics).

-EEZYbotARMs are a range of open source 3d-printable robot arms designed by Carlo Franciscone.
+EEZYbotARMs are a range of four-axis, open source 3d-printable robot arms designed by Carlo Franciscone.

 ![introPicture](images/introPicture.png)